mozmeao/birdbox/README.md

 provision a new project for the appropriate domain and provide credentails for the Django app, which should be passed as the env vars `OIDC_RP_CLIENT_ID` and `OIDC_RP_CLIENT_SECRET` and ensure `USE_SSO_AUTH` is set to True in settings.

 Birdbox in SSO mode will not support 'drive by' user creation even if they have an @mozilla.com identity.
 Only users who already exist in the Wagtail admin as a User will be allowed to log in.
-To get around this bootstrapping problem, we support the idea of an environment-driven setting `BIRDBOX_ADMIN_USER_EMAILS` which will nominate which user account(s) to bootstrap if they don't already exist when SSO is attempted.
-See the example local env var files.
+This is done by shelling in to a fresh setup and using `python birdbox/manage.py createsuperuser`

 ## Deployment instructions